DjangoGirls/tutorial/en/python_introduction/README.md

 Once you're ready, follow the instructions below.

-We want to open up a Python console, so type in `python3` and hit Enter.
+We want to open up a Python console, so type in `python` on Windows or `python3` on Mac OS/Linux and hit Enter.

     $ python3
     Python 3.4.2 (...)